SEMIFINALS SET FOR ITA NATIONAL WOMEN’S TEAM INDOORS

-CHARLOTTESVILLE, VA. - The Semifinals have been set for the 16 teams competing in the 2011 ITA National Women's Team Indoor Championship hosted by the University of Virginia at the Boar's Head Sports Club.
+MADISON, Wis. – The Semifinals have been set for the 16 teams competing in the 2009 Intercollegiate Tennis Association (ITA) National Women's Team Indoor Championships hosted by the University of Wisconsin at the A.C.
+Nielsen Tennis Stadium.

 ITA National Women’s Team Indoor Championships: Quarterfinals

 ITA National Women’s Team Indoor Championships: First Round

 #3 UCLA 4, Florida 3